Ceramics

 The glazes and decorations are then added to evoke landscapes, seascapes and marks found in the landscape.

-Rob Whelton Ceramics
+Rob Whelpton Ceramics

 Rob works from his studio down the Wylye valley in Wiltshire.
 He throws and hand builds quirky designs, decorated with seaside and countryside images.
 He produces a range of animals, including chickens, puffins and penguins.
 All Robs pots are Raku fired, brightly coloured with slips and coloured glazes, and highlighted with gold leaf.